 This is determined by the highest single shot a SPD can withstand without failure or degradation.
 This will vary per device type usually depending on it's intended install location (C,B,A).
 This rating will also very depending on device design.
 The higher the rating, the more robust the device.

-Let-Through Voltage is remnant voltage passed from a SPD into the electrical system after a surge event.
-VPR provides a general range of where that voltage might be around.
+Let-Through Voltage is remnant voltage passing through a SPD into the electrical system after a surge event.
+VPR provides a general range of what that voltage might be around.
 The VPR range does not provide a true performance score.
-SPDs that provide Measured Limiting Voltage (MLV) test results, conducted by UL-CSA certified test labs reveal more accurate Performance Data.
+SPDs that provide Measured Limiting Voltage (MLV) test results conducted by UL/CSA certified test labs reveal more accurate Performance Data.

 SCCR or Short Circuit Current Rating is the amount of available current that the SPD can be subjected